razgarabedi/imagedropify/README.md

 *   **Image Uploading:** Users can upload images (JPG, PNG, GIF, WebP).
 *   **Folder Management:** Logged-in users can create folders to organize their images and upload directly to specific folders.
 *   **Image Management:** Users can view, rename, and delete their own uploaded images.
+Image metadata is stored in PostgreSQL.
 *   **Folder Sharing:** Users can generate unique, shareable public links for their custom folders.
+Share metadata is stored in PostgreSQL.
 *   **Database-backed Authentication (PostgreSQL + Prisma):**
     *   User accounts are managed in a PostgreSQL database.
     *   Password hashing (bcrypt) is implemented.